Christoph Fahlbusch

 Closing

-Primer iOS gave GitHub Mobile a more durable path out of design drift, and the agent workflow made it possible to build across tokens, components, docs, demos, and Figma without giving up human review.
+The agent workflow makes it possible to build across tokens, components, docs, demos, and Figma without giving up human review.
+AI broadens what one designer can build, but the quality bar and the final calls still stay human.